rccsantanu/nodeMongoDocker/installation.md

 ## Prerequisites

 - Jenkins Server: Ensure you have Jenkins installed and running.
 - Docker Installed: Jenkins server should have Docker installed to interact with Docker containers.

-#Steps
+#$ Steps

-1. Install Jenkins Plugins
+1.Install Jenkins Plugins

     Install Docker Plugin in Jenkins
      - In the "Available" tab, search for "Docker Pipeline"
      - Locate the "Docker Pipeline" plugin and select the checkbox.
      - Click "Install without restart" or "Download now and install after restart" if a restart is required.

 2. Configure Jenkins to Use Docker - Click on "Manage Jenkins" → "Global Tool Configuration". - Click on "Add Docker" under the "Docker installations" section. - Specify a name for this Docker installation (e.g., "docker"). - Install automatically: Jenkins can automatically install Docker for you.
 (Download)